U.S. measles milestone: 60 cases so far in 2024 — more than all of 2023

 "This is why it's urgent for us to sort of address vaccination so that we can really decelerate sort of the march of measles, given the global scenario as well as what we're seeing with some vaccination rates in the country," said Dr. Demetre Daskalakis, director of the CDC's National Center for Immunization and Respiratory Diseases.

-Friday's tally of measles cases is up from 45 counted by the CDC last week.
-Additional infections have since been announced in Arizona, California, Illinois and Ohio.
+The March 15 tally of measles cases is up from 45 counted by the CDC the previous week.
+Additional infections have been announced in Arizona, California, Illinois and Ohio.

 While infections have climbed, Daskalakis said counts still remain small enough to make it difficult for officials to navigate privacy concerns in releasing additional demographic trends of cases so far.
 Investigations are also still ongoing to collect that information.